ibm-cloud-docs/CDN/ts-loading-cname-hostname.md

 {: tab-group="cdr-troubleshooting"}
 {: class="simple-tab-table"}

-[^A] The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
+[^A]: The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
 The expected behavior is keeping `Successful load` for the domain mappings created before 08/05/2019.

-[^B] The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
+[^B]: The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
 The expected behavior is keeping `Successful load` for the domain mappings created before 08/05/2019.

-[^C] The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
+[^C]: The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
 The expected behavior is keeping `Successful load` for the domain mappings created before 08/05/2019.

 | Browser URL | Wildcard | Shared SAN |
 |-----|-----|-----|